sillsdev/TheCombine/docs/user_guide/docs/project.md

     Project settings, project users, and word flags are not exported.

-!!! note "Note"
+#### Export pronunciation speakers

-    Speaker consent files are exported, but are not imported into FieldWorks.
+When a project is exported from TheCombine and imported into FieldWorks, if a pronunciation has an associated speaker, the speaker name and id will be added as a pronunciation label.
+Consent files will be exported with speaker id used for the file name.
+The consent files can be found in the zipped export, but will not be imported into FieldWorks.

 ### Workshop Schedule {#workshop-schedule}